pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

-* **WordPress**: This error message is displayed when a WordPress plugin or theme is not found when updates were attempted.
+* **WordPress**: This error message is displayed if a WordPress plugin or theme is not found after updates were attempted.

-* **Drupal**: This error message is displayed when a Drupal module or theme update could not be applied.
+* **Drupal**: This error message is displayed if a Drupal module or theme update could not be applied.

 ### Diagnosis